thekylemcenery/Ising_Model_Simulation/README.md

     plt.show()
 ```

-The next type of function calculates the energy of of the lattice array based on the configuration of its spins.
+The third type of function calculates the energy of of the lattice array based on the configuration of its spins.
 The nearest neighbour summation of the Ising model is replicated by convolving the lattice array with a boolean array to represent the neighbouring spin contributions.
 This caclulation is integral to the Metropolis-Hastings algorithm, but for reasons that will become clear, it is preferable to have a separate function for this calculation:

 ```python
 def lattice_energy(system, boundaries, J, h):